TEXT-S&P summary: PT Perusahaan Listrik Negara (Persero)

 Rationale

-The rating on PT Perusahaan Listrik Negara (Persero) (PLN) reflects the company’s high adjusted debt, an inefficient--albeit improving--fuel mix, and an uncertain tariff environment.
+The rating on PT Perusahaan Listrik Negara (Persero) (PLN) reflects the company’s “aggressive” financial risk profile, an inefficient fuel mix, and an uncertain tariff environment.
 PLN is also exposed to high foreign currency risks, with revenues in Indonesian rupiah (IDR) and operating costs, including fuel purchases, denominated predominantly in U.S. dollars.

+We expect PLN’s ratio of adjusted debt to total capital to remain above 60% over the next two to three years as the company rolls out more projects under its two fast-track programs.
+PLN’s fuel mix is inefficient with continuing reliance on oil.
+However, we expect the mix to improve because the fast-track programs focus more on coal and renewable energy as fuel sources.